puppetlabs/puppetlabs-stdlib/README.markdown

   When there is a duplicate key, the key in the rightmost hash "wins." *Type*: rvalue

+#### `min`

-* `min`: Returns the lowest value of all arguments.
+Returns the lowest value of all arguments.
 Requires at least one argument. *Type*: rvalue

+#### `num2bool`

-* `num2bool`: This function converts a number or a string representation of a number into a true boolean.
+This function converts a number or a string representation of a number into a true boolean.
 Zero or anything non-numeric becomes 'false'.
 Numbers greater than 0 become 'true'. *Type*: rvalue

+#### `parsejson`

-* `parsejson`: This function accepts JSON as a string and converts into the correct Puppet structure. *Type*: rvalue
+This function accepts JSON as a string and converts into the correct Puppet structure. *Type*: rvalue

+#### `parseyaml`

-* `parseyaml`: This function accepts YAML as a string and converts it into the correct Puppet structure. *Type*: rvalue
+This function accepts YAML as a string and converts it into the correct Puppet structure. *Type*: rvalue

+#### `pick`

-* `pick`: From a list of values, returns the first value that is not undefined or an empty string.
+From a list of values, returns the first value that is not undefined or an empty string.
 Takes any number of arguments, and raises an error if all values are undefined or empty.

   ```
   $real_jenkins_version = pick($::jenkins_version, '1.449')